-He found ways to alter a gasoline’s chemical makeup and this was where he added bromine from seawater and tetraethyl lead.
+Midgley found a way to alter a gasoline’s chemical makeup by adding bromine from seawater and tetraethyl lead.
 His “no-knock” gasoline was invented in 1921, and naturally, drivers who were constantly experiencing this problem found this as an appealing solution to avoid engine knocking and potential permanent damage to their vehicles.
-However, there was one major problem from this product—it caused the death of at least 7 workers.

-Their deaths had been caused by the lead found in the ethyl gasoline and it had been toxic.
-The deaths happened in the 1920s and in 1924, Midgely himself took an extended medical leave because of lead poisoning as well.
-About a year later, he wrote a paper about the hazards of lead poisoning and it was determined how lead additives to gasoline were highly toxic and were also pollutants which caused blood as well as brain disorders in children, some antisocial behavior, and also lowered IQ levels.
-Come year 1970, the ethyl compounds discovered by Midgely had been removed from gasoline and the negative effects of adding these compounds were widely recognized and ultimately avoided.
+About a year later, Midgley wrote a paper about the hazards of lead poisoning.
+In the decades ahead, it was determined that lead additives to gasoline were highly toxic and were pollutants which caused blood and brain disorders in children, antisocial behavior, and also lowered IQ levels.
+In the 1970’s, the TEL compounds discovered by Midgely were replaced by non-lead alternatives as the negative effects of adding these compounds became widely recognized.

 Life After His Inventions

-The American Chemical Society even gave Midgely their Priestly Medal which was their highest form of recognition.
-He also received the Willard Gibbs Award and was later on also elected as the chairman and president of the American Chemical Society for 14 years and became their President in 1944.
+The American Chemical Society awarded Midgely their Priestly Medal, their highest form of recognition in 1941.
+He also received the Willard Gibbs Award and was served as the Chairman of the American Chemical Society for 14 years and became their President in 1944.

-Later in his life, he had polio which continued to progress and left him in the confines of his home.
-Even then, he was able to design a system of pulleys to allow him to move from one place to another without the need to be assisted by another person.
+In late 1940, he contracted polio which continued to progress and left him in the confines of his home.
+Even so, he was able to design a system of pulleys to allow him to move from one place to another without the need to be assisted by another person.

 Like his several other inventions though, this ambulatory aid he made for himself also had its own dangers.
-On the second day of November 1944, he slipped and accidentally got himself entangled in the device’s ropes which in turn strangled him to death.
-He was 55 when this happened.
-He died thirty years before the negative effects of CFCs were noted along with the other negative effects of lead in gasoline which also caused atmospheric damage.
+On the second day of November 1944, he slipped and accidentally became entangled in the device’s ropes which in turn strangled him to death.
+He was 55 years old.